chancancode/javascript/README.md

 As much as we love writing Ruby, when you need to *get closer to the metal*, you have no choice but to use JavaScript.
-With this gem, Rubyists can finally harness the raw power of their machines by dropping down to the metal *right inside their Ruby applications*.
+With this gem, Rubyists can finally harness the raw power of their machines by programming in JavaScript syntax *right inside their Ruby applications*.

 ## Installation